davidbarone/python-puzzles/disorderly-escape/README.md

 ### Putting it all Together

 We loop through all partition permutations for both height + width.
 We calculate the cycle counts for the cycleW and cycleH inputs.
-Then we calculate the number of fixed permutations for the given partiion configuration using:
+Then we calculate the number of fixed permutations for the given partition configuration using:

 ```
 total += cc * (s**sum([sum([gcd(i, j) for i in cycleW]) for j in cycleH]))